litebird/litebird_sim/docs/source/detectors.rst

 .. testoutput::

+    Band is not apodized
+    Band is not apodized
+    Band is not apodized
+    Band is not apodized
+    Band is not apodized
+    Band is not apodized
     1. foo1: band center at 65.0 GHz
     2. foo1: band center at 65.0 GHz
     3. foo2: band center at 66.0 GHz